-Our audit committee after the completion of our IPO will be composed of Dr. Hillenbrand and Mr. Sweeney.
-New York Stock Exchange rules require us to add a third independent director to our audit committee within 12 months of the completion of our IPO.
+Our audit committee after the completion of our IPO will be composed of Dr. Hillenbrand, and .
 Dr. Hillenbrand is our audit committee "financial expert" as such term is defined in Item 401(h) of Regulation S-K. The purpose of the audit committee is to assist the board of directors in its oversight of:

-- The integrity of our financial statements; - Our compliance with legal and regulatory requirements; - Our independent auditor's qualifications and independence; - The performance of our internal audit function and independent auditors; and - The effectiveness of our disclosure and accounting controls.
+- The integrity of our financial statements; - Our compliance with legal and regulatory requirements; - Our independent auditor's qualifications and independence;

+- The performance of our internal audit function and independent auditors; and - The effectiveness of our disclosure and accounting controls.